rust-lang/rust/text/0000-conservative-impl-trait.md

 #### Semantic

 The core semantic of the feature is described below.

-Note that the sections after this one go into more detail on some of the design decisions.
+Note that the sections after this one go into more detail on some of the design decisions, and that it is likely for most of the mentioned limitations to be lifted at some point in the future.

 - `@Trait` may only be written at return type position of a freestanding or inherent-impl function, not in trait definitions,